dwing4g/signpost-fast-travel/README.md

 #### Planned Features

 * Add an NPC to signpost locations to provide dialogue about the mechanic (and a gold cost to travel)
-* Teleport followers as well (use AttendMe and/or Zack's Lua Multimark as samples)
 * Random chance to stop midway and spawn an enemy encounter
 * Use pathgrid path vs a straight line
 * Make the destination a random point around the signpost if no explicit location is found